Psychological stress and sleep: Stress factors that lead to a lack of sleep

-Increased Prevalence of Stress for Teenagers
+Increased prevalence of stress for teenagers

 There are consistent stressors in life, some that are good, referred to as eustress, and some that are bad, which are referred to as distress.
 While these stressors have not necessarily increased over the years, the overall average stress levels have increased as data has shown that the typical high school student today has the same amount of anxiety as a psychiatric patient in the 1950s.
-The average stress level in the United States -- 5.6 out of 10 -- is far above past average levels and is the highest it has been in the last decade.
+The average stress level in the United States—Gen Z adults (5.6 out of 101), millennials (5.7) and Gen Xers (5.2) reported is far above past average levels and is the highest it has been in the last decade.
 There is also evidence showing that age impacts the correlation between lack of sleep and stress.
 Millennials (born between 1981 and 1996) and Gen Zers (born between 1997 and 2012) report the highest levels of stress out of all the generations, in which 44% of millennials and 48% of Gen Zers report being stressed all or most of the time.
 Correspondingly, younger Americans report getting fewer hours of sleep per night, in which a large portion only sleeps for about 6.5-7.5 hours per night on average.
 These correlating statistics reveal an epidemic that is being created with stress and an increased risk of chronic sleep deprivation.
-Stress often leads to difficulties falling asleep and staying asleep, however, a lack of sleep can also contribute to one’s stress levels.
-This relationship leads to a never-ending cycle of being too stressed to sleep and then being unable to control one’s anxieties because of the impacts of a lack of sleep.
+Stress often leads to difficulties falling asleep and staying asleep, however, a lack of sleep can also contribute to one's stress levels.
+This relationship leads to a never-ending cycle of being too stressed to sleep and then being unable to control one's anxieties because of the impacts of a lack of sleep.
 Unfortunately, this troubling cycle also causes an increased risk for the potential impacts of sleep deprivation and excessive stress, including many physical and mental health issues.
-These issues can have long-term consequences that may affect one’s social life, academic capabilities, and relationships with others.
+These issues can have long-term consequences that may affect one's social life, academic capabilities, and relationships with others.